Celebrating National Cerebral Palsy Awareness Month 2023

 Cerebral Palsy Awareness Month

 March is National Cerebral Palsy Awareness Month.
-In honor of the special occasion, the Birth Injury Justice Center is sharing ways people can help celebrate and spread awareness about cerebral palsy.
+To mark this special occasion, the Birth Injury Justice Center is sharing ways people can help celebrate and spread awareness about cerebral palsy.

-Learn about how you can get involved this month, whether it’s by wearing the color green, using the #GoGreen4CP hashtag, or calling for accessibility changes to support the cerebral palsy community.
+Learn how to get involved this month, whether by simply wearing the color green, calling for accessibility changes to support the cerebral palsy community, or helping loved ones access the support they need.

 What Is National Cerebral Palsy Awareness Month?

-National Cerebral Palsy Awareness Month is a month-long event designed to celebrate people diagnosed with cerebral palsy and spread awareness about this condition.
-During this time, those living with cerebral palsy are also encouraged to come forward to share their stories and support one another.
+National Cerebral Palsy Awareness Month is a month-long event celebrating people diagnosed with cerebral palsy and spreading awareness about the condition.
+During this time, those living with cerebral palsy are also encouraged to share their stories and support one another.

 Cerebral palsy is a collection of neurological disorders affecting mobility and muscle tone.
-Sadly, this permanent disability is too often caused by preventable birth injuries like brain damage that can stem from acts of negligence by doctors and other medical staff.
+Sadly, this permanent condition is too often caused by preventable birth injuries like brain damage that can stem from negligence by doctors and other medical staff.

 More than 1 million people are living with cerebral palsy in the United States, and 10,000 babies are diagnosed every year.

-National Cerebral Palsy Awareness Month serves as a platform to educate the general public and encourage them to become allies for the cerebral palsy community.
+National Cerebral Palsy Awareness Month is a platform to educate the general public and encourage them to become allies for the cerebral palsy community.
 Allies are critical in advocating for inclusive spaces, continued research to find new treatment options, funding for wheelchair-accessible buildings, and more.

-There are many different ways you can spread cerebral palsy awareness.
-One of the most popular ways to show your support for National Cerebral Palsy Month is to wear the color green.
+There are many things you can do to spread cerebral palsy awareness.
+One of the simplest ways to show your support for National Cerebral Palsy Month is to wear green.
 This color is associated with growth, vibrancy, and renewal of life.

 Here are a few additional ways to show your support for the cerebral palsy community: